100 Notable alumni of

 -

-Kendrick Kang-Joh Jeong is an American stand-up comedian, actor, producer, writer and licensed physician.
+Kendrick Kang-Joh Jeong is an American stand-up comedian and actor.
 He rose to prominence for playing Leslie Chow in The Hangover film series (2009–2013) and Ben Chang in the NBC sitcom Community (2009–2015).
-He created, wrote and produced the ABC sitcom Dr. Ken (2015–2017), in which he portrays the titular character, and he has appeared in the films Knocked Up (2007), Role Models (2008), Furry Vengeance (2010), The Duff (2015), Ride Along 2 (2016), Crazy Rich Asians (2018) and Tom & Jerry (2021).
+He created, wrote and produced the ABC sitcom Dr. Ken (2015–2017), in which he portrays the titular character, and he has appeared in the films Knocked Up (2007), Role Models (2008), Furry Vengeance (2010), The Duff (2015), Ride Along 2 (2016), Crazy Rich Asians (2018), Scoob!
+(2020), Tom & Jerry (2021), and KPop Demon Hunters (2025).

 -